As on: Jun 08, 2023 05:19 PM

 Dear Shareholders,

-The Board of Directors of your Company take pleasure in presenting the Twenty-Eighth Annual Report together with Audited Financial Statements of the Company for the financial year ended March 31, 2022.
+The Board of Directors of your Company take pleasure in presenting the Twenty-Ninth Annual Report together with Audited Financial Statements of the Company for the financial year ended March 31, 2023.

 1. Financial Performance: